 ESR undertakes testing of wastewater throughout New Zealand on behalf of the Ministry for Health for the presence of SARS CoV-2, the virus which causes COVID-19.

 The results of ESR’s testing play an important part of New Zealand’s response to COVID-19, along with community testing and genome sequencing.
-This early warning can lead to increased local vigilance and clinical testing and allow health authorities to target public health advice to prevent transmission.

 About Wastewater Testing Results